 Background to the Workshop

-The workshop on the standardization of Nigerian Pidgin Language (NPL) could be traced to the encounter that Mercy Christian Ministry International (MCMI) had with Late Prof. Kay Williamson of the University of Port Harcourt in 2002.
+The workshop on the standardization of Nigerian Pidgin Language (NPL) could be traced to the encounter that Apostle Roy Okonkwo the founder and president of Mercy Christian Ministry International (MCMI) and his team had with Late Prof. Kay Williamson of the University of Port Harcourt in 2002.

 While giving her invaluable input on how MCMI should adopt the standard orthographies for Nigerian languages in the ministry’s translation work, Prof. Kay Williamson hinted that it will be very important to standardize the orthography of NPL.
 She gave this advice in view of the vastness of the Bible translation work.